patrickikhidero/patrickikhidero/README.md

 Beyond Coding:

 🥗 A Love for Fruits & Salads: Beyond my tech life, I'm an avid fruit enthusiast and enjoy crafting my own healthy, vibrant salads.
 This hobby reflects my creativity and attention to detail, qualities that I bring into my professional work.
-🌱 Sustainability Advocate: Passionate about sustainability, I believe in integrating eco-friendly practices both in my personal life and through technology.
+🌱 Sustainability Advocate: I am passionate about sustainability and believe in integrating eco-friendly practices into my personal life and through technology.

 I'm always open to connecting with like-minded professionals and exploring new opportunities in AI, fintech, and GIS.
-Feel free to reach out to discuss technology, and sustainability, or even share your favorite fruit salad recipes!
+Feel free to reach out to discuss technology and sustainability or share your favourite fruit salad recipes!
 </h3>

 - 👯 I’m looking to collaborate on **Artificial Intelligence and Geographical Information Systems**